 False Hawksbeard, Youngia japonica or Crepis japonica

 This edible weed has veiny, crinkly, edged leaves that are curled slightly.
 The plant comes up early in the spring and in Florida grows in shade in the hotter months.
-It resembles a dandelion since its leaves grows in a rosette and the flowers are yellow.
+It resembles a dandelion since its leaves grow in a rosette and the flowers are yellow.
 Hawksbeard differ from dandelions since their stem contains multiple stalks with multiple blossoms.
 The younger leaves can be eaten fresh, while older leaves can be used as a potherb.
-Can be found from Pennsylvania to Florida and West to Texas.
+Can be found from Pennsylvania to Florida and west to Texas.

 Dollar Weed, Hydrocotyle spp.

-A common unwanted plant in the yard is not only edible, but tastes fresh like a mix of a carrot and celery and can be added to flavor stock.
+A common unwanted plant in the yard is not only edible but tastes fresh like a mix of a carrot and celery and can be added to flavor stock.
 Chetelat says it is a member of the carrot family and the leaves are the part you consume, as the stem and roots are hard.
 It can grow in Zones three to 11 and is said to be difficult to control.
 How cool would it be if we controlled weeds organically with our appetite?

 Pony Foot, Dichondra carolinensis

-Pony foot, resembles a pony’s foot (so it’s at least easy to identify) and grows in similar environments as dollar weed, which is wet, swamp-like areas.
+Pony foot resembles a pony’s foot (so it’s at least easy to identify) and grows in similar environments as dollar weed, which is wet, swamp-like areas.
 Both species can also be easily found in most, hypothetical monocultured, manicured lawns.
 So we have a swamp-like plant living in most homeowner’s front lawns.
 “You can do with that information as you will,” says Chetelat.
 He urges to the group to question our water usage.
 Pony foot does not have a strong flavor and is great to add to a bitter greens salad to create balance.

-Although lots of plants are edible, not all are palatable and of course some are toxic.
-For example Chetelat says that while you can eat the young leaves of a willow, historically people have said that they would rather eat their own shoes.
+Although lots of plants are edible, not all are palatable and of course, some are toxic.
+For example, Chetelat says that while you can eat the young leaves of a willow, historically people have said that they would rather eat their own shoes.
 When foraging, remember that it is against the law to take plants from public land.
 Harvest, forage and propagate these edible wild plants from private land that you have been granted permission.